0xNefu/txchyon/src/content/posts/prediction-markets/top-10-prediction-market-strategies-that-actually-work.md

 ## 8. Parlay Crushing on Kalshi

 Kalshi allows sports parlays that crypto platforms cannot match.
 Treat them like correlated bets: combine heavy favorites with slight underdogs where implied probabilities multiply favorably.
 Avoid lottery-style long shots promoted by the app; they’re entertainment, not edge.
+Check out our guide on passive income with kalshi [How to Earn Passive Income on Kalshi](/blog/prediction-markets/how-to-earn-passive-income-on-kalshi-liquidity-incentive-program)

 ---